bravelab/angular-brave-schools/README.md

 Configuration
 -------------

-You can use `BraveDocsProvider` to set some parameters like base apiUrl, templates.
+You can use `BraveDocsProvider` to set some module parameters like base apiUrl, templates.
 E.g:

 ```